Christmas Cactus or Thanksgiving cactus, many times they are confused or mis-labeled. I show you how easy it is to tell which one is which.

 For us here in N. California that starts to occur around the 1st of October.

 Once they have set blooms you can put them in any room free of drafts and abrupt temperature changes.
 They will bloom longer in cooler temps.
 They prefer 60 to 70 degrees and humidity.

 My plants totally took me by surprise this year and bloomed again in June!

 They had been moved to the greenhouse and set bud, then bloomed.
 The light amount was way more than they were supposed to get if you listen to all the experts.
 So who knows!

 General Care of holiday cactus

-I feed my plants in Summer and stop when Fall approaches, as I do all my house plants.
+I feed my plants in Summer and stop in late Fall, as I do all my house plants.

 Another big bonus, these things can last forever!
 Well, maybe not forever but taken care of properly then can last decades.
 I have a friend who has one that is over 50 years old and it is still going strong.
 Now that is a house plant!

 How do your Holiday Cactus get along?
 Do you try to force the blooms and what works for you?